joantolos/blog/content/blog/jbcnconf2018.md

 * **Hexagonal Architecture:** First introduced on the talk _"A Craftsman’s Guide to Designing a Clean Architecture"_ and then repeated again on others.
 I would like to review some architectural points on my current projects which can be benefit from the {{< url-link "Hexagonal Architecture" "http://java-design-patterns.com/patterns/hexagonal/" >}}.
 * **Kotlin:** I attended several talks and a workshop about or including Kotlin as a subject.
 I really like it's features and I would like to study if I can start using Kotlin on some of my on going developments.
 It really looks like the best features of the most used languages compiled into on super-solid new language.
 Worth looking into it.
-* **Blockchain:** Two talks about Blockchain that clarified a little bit my previous knowledge and made me wonder if there is any application of distributed ledger technology.
+* **Blockchain:** Two talks about Blockchain that clarified a little bit my previous knowledge and made me wonder if there is any application of distributed ledger technology on any of my projects.
 Certainly, I will make something on my own to play around with this technology, so I can understand it better.

 ## Tools